The Best Action Cameras Tested & Fully Reviewed

 Frequently Asked Questions

+The type of SD you get will depend on what you need, your preferences, and the type of action camera that you decide to get in the long run.
 It’s best to purchase an SD card from a well-known brand in either 16 or 32GB sizes.
 Examples include Sandisk C6 16GB, Sony C10 32GB, and Samsung EVO C10 32GB.

-q: Is this action camera waterproof?
+q: Are action cameras typically waterproof?

 q: How do you mount an action camera to a helmet?